p-hzamora/FluentValidation/docs/start.md

 The validation rules themselves should be defined in the validator class's constructor.

 To specify a validation rule for a particular property, call the `rule_for` method, passing a lambda expression that indicates the property that you wish to validate.
-For example, to ensure that the `Surname` property is not null, the validator class would look like this:
+For example, to ensure that the `Surname` property is not None, the validator class would look like this:

 ```python